sanjaylopa22/EDformer-Interpretability/README.md

 ## Interpret

 Use the [interpret.py](/interpret.py) script to interpret a trained model.
-Check the [scripts](/scripts/) and [slurm](/slurm/) folder to see more sample scripts.
-Following is a sample code to interpret the `iTransformer` model trained on the electricity dataset using using some of the interpretation methods.
+Check the [scripts](/scripts/) and [slurm](/slurm/) Folders to see more sample scripts.
+Following is a sample code to interpret the `iTransformer` model trained on the electricity dataset using some of the interpretation methods.
 This evaluates the 1st iteration among the default 3 in the result folder.

 ```
 python interpret.py \